Triazine Coupling Reagents · Cl / BF₄ / PF₆

 DMTMM advantage

 Mechanistically avoids guanidinylation risk; chemically plausible for cleaner lipidation profiles based on general amide coupling evidence.
-No published manufacturing-scale DMTMM lipidation data yet available.
+DMTMM forms amide bonds to lysine ε-amino groups in cross-linking contexts and BSA conjugation , but no published manufacturing-scale DMTMM lipidation data is yet available.

 DEL / On-DNA Chemistry